bijoyt3/GMailScrape/README.md

 # GMail_Scrape
 Created a database of GRE questions scraped from daily Kaplan Test Prep emails

 Halfway through studying for the GRE, I ran into an issue many people have faced before: I ran out of free offical ETS test prep materials.
-Not one to try third party test materials, I scoured the internet for more math and verbal questions.
+Not one to try third party test materials, I scoured the internet for more official math and verbal questions.
 At my wits' end, I realized that wait, I have a treasure trove of questions sitting in my GMail inbox.
 It came out to be around 300 or so unique questions which was more practice materials than I had before and thus began the process of extracting the pertinent data from the emails and storing them in an Excel file as a respository of vetted, high-quality test questions.

 The Process: